iorbitearth/b2b/README.md

 Arch Linux users can install ```b2b``` from the [AUR](https://aur.archlinux.org/packages/b2b/).

-Otherwise, copy the scripts to the path of your preference.
+Otherwise, copy the script to the path of your preference.
 I typically install custom bash scripts to ```/usr/local/bin```, so a Makefile is provided to do so:

 ```
 # make install